Apple's strong quarter suffers $6B blow from supply shortage

 In a conference call with analysts, Apple CEO Tim Cook estimated supply shortages cost the company about $6 billion in sales during the quarter.
 The company's chief financial officer, Luca Maestri, warned sales will be hurt even more during the current quarter that covers the pivotal holiday shopping season.

-That sobering reality likely was the main reason that Apple's stock price declined by more than 3% in extended trading after the numbers came out.
+That sobering reality probably was the main reason that Apples stock price declined by 3.5% in in extended trading after the numbers came out.

 “It's not a demand issue but a supply issue that continues to be the elephant in the room for Apple," Wedbush Securities analyst Dan Ives wrote in a research note.